jacob-8/kitbook/packages/kitbook/src/docs/9-maintainer-notes/4-roadmap.md

 - show Story and Variant code in instrument panel
   - fetch raw code strings via store
+- Add full-screen focus view for sandbox
+  - make instrument panel show on mobile

 - automatically analyze component for props
   - be able to pass filter option to layout load so that certain pages which will break without proper initialization won't be shown in Kitbook - after this we can start automatically displaying components without stories
   - `import { svelte2tsx } from 'svelte2tsx';` `import FolderRaw from './Folder.svelte?raw';`

-- understand why main.css imported in Layout.svelte gets passed to the iframe as well (don't want `<pre>` elements in the iframe to have negative x margins)
+- improve knob sub-components, maybe use svelte-knobby to help

+- revisit items in iframe with top padding causing iframe scroll (edit in Github button)
 - shouldn't crash upon finding oddly placed file like `/src/+layout.svelte` or `src/ind.md`
 - catch when a variants file exists by itself and inform how to use variants

-- improve knob sub-components, maybe use svelte-knobby to help
+- understand why main.css imported in Layout.svelte gets passed to the iframe as well (don't want `<pre>` elements in the iframe to have negative x margins)
 - solve template usage of unbuilt (and thus styles not working) version of svelte-pieces when run locally in this repo

 - publish Kitbook extension